This blogpost is the last post in a three-part series to help you create health. There are three- easy ways that you can create health:

 - Increase Reactive Oxygen Species to promote adaptive changes for muscle recovery while continuing exercise activities (This is one of my most favorite benefits!)

 Whole Body Cryotherapy sessions are beneficial for immune strength, overall health, mood and wellness in addition to improving recovery post-exercise.
 The rapid increase in body temperature after leaving the Whole Body Cryotherapy treatment and intensive cutaneous blood flow induces the removal of metabolites and inflammatory mediators from tissues promoting detoxification.
-To fully experience the immune-strengthening and detoxification benefits of a sauna, Beyond Cryotherapy recommends using Whole Body Cryotherapy at least twice a week throughout the year to maintain health, detox, boost mood, de-stress and support immune health.
+To fully experience immune and detoxification benefits of a sauna, Beyond Cryotherapy recommends using Whole Body Cryotherapy at least twice a week throughout the year to maintain health, detox, boost mood, de-stress and support immune health.

 Supplementation!
 While a healthy diet usually provides all the necessary immune-supporting vitamins and minerals your body needs, certain environmental and health conditions can hinder the body’s ability to fully absorb these nutrients.